Pharisees chose legalism over the grace of God

-The Lord Jesus Christ was the fulfillment of the Abrahamic Covenant, God's promised seed to bless all nations of the earth.
+The Lord Jesus Christ coming to earth as our Messiah was the grand fulfillment of the Abrahamic Covenant, God's promised seed to bless all nations of the earth.

 Are Christians Under The Law?

-This much loved Leipzig Torah scroll, survived the Holocaust.
+This much loved Leipzig Torah scroll, survived the horrors of the Holocaust.

 Can anyone keep all 613 commandments in the Law?
 If you cannot, then according to James 2:10, you are defeated before you begin.